yhxinguis/marsim/README.md

 # Licensing

-This Marine Simulator is licensed under the Apache License 2.0.
+The ROS2/Gazebo Marine Simulator is licensed under the Apache License 2.0.

 # Project License